AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).
+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.
+(2 XP → 4 XP → 6 XP → 8 XP).

-* **Demonic Sight:** Your Demon has learned to share its spiritual senses with you, allowing you to sense the presence and nature of nearby magical or supernatural energies.
+* **Demonic Sense:** Pick taste, smell, or touch.
+Your Demon can detect nearby supernatural objects or entities using that sense.
+It will pass along impressions of the nature of what it finds, but only in terms of the chosen sense (tasting notes for taste, aromas for smell, textures for touch).
 * **Backseat Driver:** If you are ever knocked unconscious or have your mind impaired in any way, you can choose to have your Demon take over and control your body instead.
 * **Primal Chaos:**  Set your Grit to zero, or destroy a delicate, fragile, or complex object in your possession, to hurl a d10 damage orb of pure chaos which will rust metal, rot wood, or decay what it touches.
 * **Demonic Expression:** Ongoing exposure to otherworldly energies has induced a unique mutation.
 For example: a demonic eye that sees true names, a scaled arm that steals secrets, or translucent skin that let's you sink into shadows.